cruzgodar/cruzgodar.github.io/docs/page-structure.md

 ```

 This ensures that any variables defined with the `let` keyword (which should be all of them) can be redefined the next time the page is loaded, and similarly for functions.

+If a page needs more JS files than the single one it is allotted (for example, it needs to run a Web Worker), then they should be stored in the `scripts` folder and called from the page's main script.